pombreda/lepl/doc-src/advanced.rst

 Rewriting as Regular Expressions

   The `regexp_rewriter()
-  <api/redirect.html#lepl.regexp.rewriters.regexp_rewriter>`_ rewriter
+  <api/redirect.html#lepl.regexp.rewriters.regexp_rewriter>`_ attempts to
-  attempts to replace matchers with a regular expression.
+  replace matchers with a regular expression.
 This gives a significant increase in efficiency if the parser matches complex strings (for example, `Float() <api/redirect.html#lepl.functions.Float>`_).

   It is not used by default
   because it requires the data being matched to be a particular type, but